ui/stamps-api-docs/source/customer_api.rst

                     Contains name, stamps_required, and image_url
-vouchers            List of vouchers available for redemption. detail              Description of error (if any) validation_errors   Errors encountered when parsing
+vouchers            List of vouchers available for redemption. detail              Description of error (if any) errors              Errors encountered when parsing
                     data (if any)
 =================== ==============================